oyamo/bash101/README.md

 # This is my Learning Journey of BASH
 ## What is Bash?

 Bash is a Unix shell / Command Language Written By Brian FOX.
-Bash Script Files Usuallyb have the <b>*.sh</b> extension.
+Bash Script Files Usually have the <b>*.sh</b> extension.
 To become a power user, you need to have knowlegde about bash scripting language

 If you do not have a Linux/Unix Image, you can use an online bash interpreter For exam-ple, [Repl.it , an Online Bash compiler, Online Bash IDE, and online Bash,](https://repl.it/languages/bash) lets you create, run and even share your bash scripts online.
 Its main disadvantage is that its functionallity is basic.
 Anyway it is awesomee